baksho/lp-solver/README.md

 # lp-solver
-This is a python implementation of the simplex algorithm using linear solver.
+This is a python implementation of the simplex algorithm for solving LPP.

 This repository contains the below file:
 1. Simplex Method.pdf --> Step-wise instruction handbook for solving a linear programming problem using simplex method.